MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/test-release/portal-config/live-service-config-ids-mp.md

 ## What is Service Configuration?

-Xbox Live features to configure include [Achievements](features/player-data/achievements/live-achievements-nav.md), [Stats & Leaderboards](features/player-data/stats-leaderboards/live-stats-leaderboards-nav.md) and [Matchmaking](features/multiplayer/concepts/live-multiplayer-concepts.md#smartmatch-matchmaking).
+Xbox Live features to configure include [Achievements](../../features/player-data/achievements/live-achievements-nav.md), [Stats & Leaderboards](../../features/player-data/stats-leaderboards/live-stats-leaderboards-nav.md) and [Smartmatch Matchmaking](../../features/multiplayer/matchmaking/live-matchmaking-nav.md).

 For example, Leaderboards allow players to see a value representing an accomplishment, in comparison to other players.
 Such values include high scores in an arcade game, lap times in a racing game, and headshots in a first-person shooter.